Zoe Kravitz meets fellow Catwoman stars in ‘perfect’ SNL opening monologue

 “And I’m just gonna say that Kate McKinnon definitely coulda played the Michelle Pfeiffer version of Catwoman if she really wanted to.
 I don’t believe there is anything Kate couldn’t do!” wrote another viewer.

-SNL cast member Aidy Bryant joined the sketch as a “cat lady”, pushing a real cat in a shopping cart, while Chris Redd also took part, playing US comic Kat Williams.
+SNL cast member Aidy Bryant joined the sketch as a “cat lady”, pushing a real cat in a shopping cart, while Chris Redd also took part, playing US comic Katt Williams.

 “It makes sense @Reddsaidit would do a perfect Katt Williams, but I still spit my coffee out,” commented a fan on Twitter of Redd’s impersonation.